Undiscovered Path Home Undiscovered Path Home

 Cala Formentor is located on the wild Formentor peninsula, located on Mallorca’s northern tip.
 This beach is one of several beautiful spots on the northern coast of Mallorca, which often have fewer tourists and more dramatic scenery.
 Of course, nothing on Mallorca is truly remote…but the easy (and spectacular) 10 kilometer drive along Ma-2210 is absolutely worth the trip.
 Along the way, you’ll spot this little beach.
 Cala Formentor is a small little spot with a narrow strip of beach and crystal-clear water.

-8. Cala Mesquida
+8. Cala Portals Nous

 Samantha Tatro in Czech Republic